Innoractive/telegram-notifier/README.md

 |   ℹ️  |      `info`     |        8 |
 |   🧪  |      `test`     |        7 |
 |   ✉️  |    `default`    |        0 |

+When no keyword detected, will use default icon